vincentes/vsc-icp-development-tools/README.md

 **For this extension to work, one must first install the candid-extractor CLI plugin** ``cargo install candid-extractor``

+Please report any issues in the extension's [Github repository](https://github.com/vincentes/vsc-icp-development-tools).

 ## Features

 - Automatic generation of candid files